Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 Golem Construction for Spellcasters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Version:  0.2 (beta)
+Version:  1.0
 Author:   Argent77

 Overview
 ~~~~~~~~

-A mod for "Siege of Dragonspear" and BG2:EE that allows spellcasters to build their own golems.
+A mod for Siege of Dragonspear and BG2:EE that allows spellcasters to build their own golems.

 You can encounter a great number of golems of various types throughout the game.
 They are strong, resistant, and utterly loyal to their master.
 Unfortunately they are mostly hostile towards you.